His name never seems to stay out of the press, does it?

 Why the move makes sense

-With Lyon in 4th place and once again, miles away from inevitable champions PSG, there is a valid argument that it is the right time for him to move away from Ligue 1, and try himself in the English Premier League.
+With Lyon once again miles away from French champions PSG, there is a valid argument that it is the right time for him to move away from Ligue 1, and try himself in the English Premier League.

 With Moussa Dembélé acquired in the summer, Houssem Aouar’s rise to stardom and Memphis playing to the standard we all know he can play to, Nabil may feel a wee bit out in the cold at the French club.
-It makes sense for Lyon to cash in on the French international, as they have ample cover, with the academy producing some real gems in recent times, and top notch recruitment.
+It makes sense for Fekir to leave Los Gones, who he has served brilliantly since 2013

 For any one of these teams, he would add a world-class option to the team.
-With 8 goal contributions this season in 634 minutes, it is clear Fekir still offers a team lacking a spark.
+With 16 goal contributions this season in 29 games, it is clear Fekir still offers a team lacking a spark.

 Creativity and an eye for a ball means he is able to operate in the 10 due to the experience he gained in the position in the earlier stages of his career.
 Liverpool’s pursuit of the winger clearly highlights he must be effective in pressing making him a perfect fit for either Klopp or Pochettino’s system.